Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Examples and Applications

 The next proposition verifies that both types of noise are compatible with Assumption~\ref{model:correlation}.
 Its proof is postponed to Subsection~\ref{subsec:proofs:noisemodel}. \begin{proposition} The noisy $1$-bit models from Example~\ref{ex:appl:noisepatterns}\ref{ex:addGauss} and~\ref{ex:bitflip} do both satisfy Assumption~\ref{model:correlation}.
 Moreover, the associated correlation parameters are given by

 \end{proposition} Recalling the assertions of Theorem~\ref{thm:euclideanball} and Corollary~\ref{coro:euclideanball}, we obtain the following conditions on the number of required measurements:

 where the constant $C_{t,\sset} > 0$ hides the dependence on the oversampling factor $t$ and the signal complexity.
 This indicates that signal recovery is still feasible in the presence of strong noise, but when approaching the limiting cases of $\sigma\to \infty$ or $p\to \tfrac{1}{2}$, we clearly need to take more and more samples to ensure accurate estimates of $\grtr$.
+For a numerical simulation related to the noise models of Example~\ref{ex:appl:noisepatterns}, see Experiment~\hyperref[para:appl:numerics:exp2]{2} in the next subsection.